SaaS Content Marketing: 9,000 Word Guide For 2022

-So how are ideal customer profiles different from buyer personas?
+So, how are ideal customer profiles different from buyer personas?
 Actually, ideal customer profiles are one type of buyer personas.
 However, not every buyer persona is your ideal customer.
 This is a vital point if you want to understand the nature of SaaS content marketing.

-An ideal customer profile includes the firmographic details for companies and personal details for a customer, but these profiles are only the profiles that get your brand the most profit or attention.
-So, naturally, these profiles should be the center your SaaS content marketing is built on.
+An ideal customer profile includes the firmographic details for companies and personal details of a customer, but these profiles are only the profiles that get your brand the most profit or attention.
+So, naturally, these profiles should be the center your SaaS content marketing strategy is built on.
 Without understanding the relationship between content marketing and user profiles, it is impossible to successfully create a proper content marketing strategy.

 - What’s the company’s budget/the consumer’s income level?